Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-feEo1i1k3hw.md

 ### Transcript

-> willows is gold flags people want wheelers for anything if we eventually cut willows it's going to be a willow's mod and everyone's just going to be building willows everywhere which i'm all for
+> willows is gold flags people want wheelers for anything if we eventually cut willows it's going to be a willow's mod and everyone's just going to be building willows everywhere which I'm all for